atbcb/usab-uswds/_pages/about/board-meetings.md

 ## Next Board Meeting

 The next meeting of the Board is scheduled for **Wednesday, March 15, 2023** beginning at 1:00 p.m.
 (ET).
 At this meeting, the Board will hear committee reports and federal member agency updates.
 The Honorable Taryn Williams will chair this meeting.
-Members of the public may listen to the meeting virtually on Zoom or in person at the Board's office at 1331 F Street NW, Suite 800, Washington, DC 20004.
+Members of the public may listen to the meeting virtually via Zoom, phone, or in person at the Board's office at 1331 F Street NW, Suite 800, Washington, DC 20004.

 ## Future Board Meetings